y5systems/intmax2-contract/docs/index.md

 function getHash(struct ClaimProofPublicInputsLib.ClaimProofPublicInputs inputs) internal pure returns (bytes32)
 ```

-Computes the hash of the ClaimProofPublicInputs
+Computes the hash of the ClaimProofPublicInputs for verification

+_Used in the ZK proof verification process_

 #### Parameters